Geo52/e-reader/README.md

 - SPIFFS: https://www.youtube.com/watch?v=V9-cgXag4Ko&t=621s (reference the project setup chapter)
 3. flash the code to the esp
 > idf.py flash
-4. monitor
+4. monitor and look for the ip
 >idf.py monitor
-5. look for the ip
 * should look something like whats below
     * esp_netif_handlers: example_netif_sta ip: 192.168.1.71
-6. enter the ip into browser
+5. enter the ip into browser
-7. use the form to upload your books
+6. use the form to upload your books